Pakistan to hold general elections in January, says poll panel

 The elections, due to be held in November, are delayed due to the election commission’s fresh marking of constituencies.

-The Election Commission of Pakistan (ECP) has announced it will hold general elections in the last week of January, 2024.
+Islamabad, Pakistan – Pakistan’s poll panel has announced the much-awaited general elections will be held in the last week of January next year.

-The elections, due to be held in November, have been delayed due to fresh marking of constituencies by the ECP.
+In a short statement on Thursday, the Election Commission of Pakistan (ECP) said the polls, due to be held in November, were delayed due to fresh marking of the constituencies.

 Keep readinglist of 3 items